Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) Analysis & Opinions from Experts

 Sponsored

-The stock witnessed a 34.62% gain in the last 1 month and extending the period to 3 months gives it a 30.57%, and is 1.78% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.98% over the week and 3.74% over the month.
+The stock witnessed a 26.89% loss in the last 1 month and extending the period to 3 months gives it a 36.32%, and is 4.90% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.20% over the week and 3.81% over the month.

 Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) Top Institutional Holders